 I choose to own both gold and cryptocurrency–I just choose to own more gold.

 Just because there are things I don’t like about cryptocurrencies doesn’t mean I won’t use them and profit by them.

 I own several flavors of cryptocurrency because I believe that they will be worth more in the future than what I paid for them.
 I also like to take advantage of the price differences on different exchanges.
-By investing in the BitBays USD arbitrage fund I make 12.95% per year in passive, liquid income.

 I will be writing a future article entitled “Why I Like Cryptocurrencies” where I go into more detail about what I do like about cryptocurrencies.